akiroz/md-client/README.md

 - `request` Total number of HTTP requests (Since client started)
 - `throughput` Downstream throughput in bytes/second

-In Grafana, create a datasource called `InfluxDB` and point it to your influxdb instance with the `mangadex` database and import the `Mangadex@Home-1591605284442.json` Dashboard.
+In Grafana, create a datasource called `InfluxDB` (type `influxdb`), and point it to your influxdb instance with the `mangadex` database and import the `Mangadex@Home-1591605284442.json` Dashboard.
 Customize as necessary.

 ### Development